vijithassar/memento/README.md

 # Setup #

-First, instantiate a memento object by running the memento() function factory, which returns a function instance.
+First, instantiate a memento object by running the memento() function factory, which returns an instance.

 ```javascript
 // create a memento instance
 var project = memento();
 ```

-If for some reason you already have a global variable named "memento" then the library will expose itself under the name "memento_factory" instead.

 Use the .node() method to bind an HTML5 media element to the instance.